GDXN/MangaCMS/README.md

 ---

 Tests for all the various plugins are in the /tests/ directory.
 Because of how they hook into the rest of the system, they must be run as modules: `python3 -m tests.test-{name}`.
 This is required to avoid having to dick about with the contents of `sys.path`.

+---

+This was written as much for programming excercise as for practical use, so there may be some NIH-y things going on.
+For example, I wrote my own database abstraction layer (see MonitorDbBase.py, RetreivalDbBase.py), primarily as an opportunity to teach myself SQL.
+Some of the interitence structures are for a similar purpose (I wanted to play with abstract classes).

+As with about everything I do, the first run through teaches me all the things I /wish/ I had done differently.